eeditiones/e-editiones-website/pages/get-in-touch.md

 Please join the [slack workspace](https://join.slack.com/t/e-editiones/shared_invite/zt-e19jc03q-OFaVni~_lh6emSHen6pswg).

-## Mastodon, Twitter and LinkedIn
+## Mastodon, LinkedIn, Bluesky, Instagramm

-We will post news via our [Mastodon](https://social.e-editiones.org/@eeditiones), [Twitter account](https://twitter.com/EEditiones) and [LinkedIn](https://www.linkedin.com/company/e-editiones/) accounts.
+We will post news via our [Mastodon](https://social.e-editiones.org/@eeditiones), [LinkedIn](https://www.linkedin.com/company/e-editiones/), [Bluesky](https://bsky.app/profile/e-editiones.bsky.social) and [Instgramm](https://www.instagram.com/eeditiones/) accounts.
 If you would like to share something about a project or forthcoming events, please contact the e-editiones board or mention us on the according platform so we can reshare.

 ## GitHub